SekenderNaveed1/TOSCheck/README.md

 **Does it store or send my data anywhere?**
 Nope.
 Everything happens locally.
 If you drag your tax returns in here, that’s on you.

-##### Using an API key
+#### Using an API key
-TOSCheck runs 100% locally by default.
+TOSCheck runs entirely on your machine by default.
+No uploads, no hidden calls, no servers.
-If you add an `OPENAI_API_KEY` or any cloud endpoint in your `.env`, requests will go through that provider’s servers.
+If you add an `OPENAI_API_KEY` or any cloud endpoint in your `.env`, analysis requests will go through that provider’s servers.
-Your data then follows their Terms of Service, not this tool’s — so read them before you do.
+At that point your data follows their Terms of Service, not this tool’s, so maybe let TOSCheck read their Terms before you trust them with yours.
+Not sure how you’re gonna do that if you don’t have it set up yet, but that’s a problem for future you.

 **How accurate is it?**
 Pretty solid.